Does AD&D Cover Workplace Accidents?

 For the main guide and supporting details, see: https://www.careproinsurance.com/accidental-death-benefit-life-insurance

 See options for your situation here: https://instantquotes.instabrain.io/ This information is general and may not reflect every scenario.
 Coverage and rates aren't guaranteed and depend on underwriting and policy terms in your state.
-Disclaimer: This content is for general informational purposes only and isn't legal or tax advice.
-Policy availability, terms, and pricing vary by carrier and are subject to underwriting and state rules.
+For education only.
+Not intended as legal, medical, or tax guidance.
+Carrier-specific underwriting and state regulations determine the final terms and pricing you'll see.

 Frequently Asked Questions